iwizu/Getting_and_Cleaning_Data/README.md

 1. Download and unzip the above zip file into the R working directory.
 2. Run the script (run_analysis.R)
-3. After the execution the script will export a CSV tidy file (tidy.csv)
+3. After the execution the script will export a  tidy file (tidy.txt)